One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 Days, not minutes

 A single piece can take days.
-We have never found a way to hurry it that we would be willing to sign.
+I have never found a way to hurry it that I would be willing to sign.

 I